kkato8/dartBoard/README.md

 >>> python dartboard.py
 ```

-This is how the graphics looks like.
+This is how the graphic looks like.

 ![](dartboard.png)